Autoscaler/autoscaler/deploy/src/main/resources/quick-start/README.md

 `- ${JOB_SERVICE_DEMO_INPUT_DIR:-./input-files}:/mnt/caf-worker-input-dir:ro`

-For further information on what type of files to supply to the Job Service, refer to the [Worker-Globfilter repository](https://github.com/JobService/worker-globfilter).
+For further information on what how to submit work to the Job Service, refer to the [Worker-Globfilter repository](https://github.com/JobService/worker-globfilter/blob/v2.1.0/README.md).

 ## Rabbit.env